Your 5-Step Resilience Exercise for Accepting Change

 If you want to accept your reality, a useful tool is wholeheartedly existing in your current reality.
 For a large part of the day, I find myself mentally drifting off into foreign lands.
 When I center myself in the present, it is far easier for me to accept my immediate world.

 Fully arrive in the now by taking a moment to survey your surroundings.
-Notice the colors, sounds, textures, and sights around you, and challenge yourself to fully arrive.
+Notice the colors, sounds, textures and sights around you, and challenge yourself to be fully present.